 Perhaps if you’re looking for a cheaper alternative, consider the seaplane tours from Le Morne.
 Here, you can enjoy the same breathtaking views and a more personal tour.

-I do not believe that there would be any better way to get a complete view of this incredible island, other than from 10,000 feet in the air.
+This is arguably one of the best ways to get a complete view of this incredible island, other than from 10,000 feet in the air.

 So there you have it, the most comprehensive list of Mauritius’ best attractions, excursions and things to do.
-If you find yourself touring this incredible island full of adventure and wonder, make sure to cover it by air, land and water.
+If you find yourself touring this incredible island full of adventure and wonder, make sure to cover it by air, land, and water.

 - Magnificant weather